Nate Lowe Player Props: Rangers vs. Yankees

-The Texas Rangers, including Nate Lowe (.417 on-base percentage in past 10 games, 54 points above season-long percentage), take on starter Clarke Schmidt and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+The Texas Rangers, including Nate Lowe (.449 on-base percentage in past 10 games, 82 points above season-long percentage), battle starter Luis Severino and the New York Yankees at Yankee Stadium, Saturday at 4:05 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the White Sox.
+In his previous game he had a one-hit showing (1-for-3) against the Yankees.

 Nate Lowe Game Info & Props vs. the Yankees